Florida A&M University

 School of Nursing

-Located in the capital of Florida, the main campus extends over 419 acres on the highest of seven hills, with 131 buildings among its 12 schools and colleges.
-Off-campus diversions encompass the big bend area of the Florida panhandle including restored historic homes and buildings, the Civil War site of the Battle of Natural Bridge, the Apalachicola National Forest, Maclay State Gardens, the Gulf of Mexico, and miles of trails for hiking and biking.
+Located in the capital of Florida, the main campus of FAMU extends over 419 acres on the highest of seven hills, with 131 buildings among its 12 schools and colleges.
+Off-campus diversions encompass the big bend area of the Florida panhandle.
+They include historic homes and buildings, the Civil War site of the Battle of Natural Bridge, the Apalachicola National Forest, Maclay State Gardens, the Gulf of Mexico, and miles of trails for hiking and biking.